IdentityServer/IdentityServer4/docs/quickstarts/2_interactive_aspnetcore.rst

 .. note:: For any pre-requisites (like e.g. templates) have a look at the :ref:`overview <refQuickstartOverview>` first.

-In this quickstart we want to add support for interactive user authentication via the OpenID Connect protocol to our IdentityServer.
+In this quickstart we want to add support for interactive user authentication via the OpenID Connect protocol to our IdentityServer we built in the previous chapter.

 Once that is in place, we will create an MVC application that will use IdentityServer for authentication.